PlantardArthur/brain-heart-axis-posture-respiration/README.md

     Compute HRV spectral components using the Discrete Wavelet Transform (Daubechies 4 mother wavelet) applied to the R-R interval (RRI) series resampled at 2.4 Hz, using 7 decomposition levels (2, 4, 8, 16, 32, 64, and 128 Hz), following Pichot et al. (1999) and using CVR Analysis.
 Result as a matrix (LF or HF frequency X N Times), for all frequency bands.
 3. Compute brain-heart coupling metrics for each condition:

+    _CF.
+BHI_Calcul.m_

     Compute brain-heart interplay indices using the Brain-Heart Interaction Indexes toolbox, Github : https://github.com/CatramboneVincenzo/Brain-Heart-Interaction-Indexes.

 4. Statistical comparisons across conditions:

+    Need the median of the BHI calculate for example in the Median_BHI.m script.

+    _CF.
+Stat_and_Figure.m_

     Conditions were compared using the Friedman test followed by pairwise Wilcoxon signed-rank tests, with correction for multiple comparisons via spatial permutation testing.

     Spearman correlations were used to assess the relationship between cardiovascular parameters and brain-heart interplay indices.

 # Reproducing the figures
-Figures reported in the article can be regenerated using the Fig.mat script.
+Figures reported in the article can be regenerated using the Stat_and_Figure.m script.

 # Citation
 If you use this code, please cite the associated article: